If you’re like most business owners, you want to diversify your income and find new ways to grow your business.

 - It helps you avoid getting stuck with a single product.
 Sometimes, it’s hard to accept that a product you sell simply isn’t working.
-With multiple Shopify stores, the barrier to testing other products will be lower!
+Multiple Shopify stores will lower the barrier to testing other products!

 Cons of having multiple Shopify stores

 - It’s easier to lose focus.
-Being able to focus all your efforts on a single store will always be easier than having to divide it between multiple stores, right?
+Focusing all your efforts on a single store will always be easier than dividing it between multiple stores, right?

 - There are more issues to deal with.
 For each store you open, there are many mistakes you can make or things that can go wrong.